gaborbernat/algo-notes/problem_solutions/sampling_problem.md

         s.add(i)
 ```

-The analysis of the time cost depends on the implementation of the `set` datastructure.
+The analysis of the time cost depends on the implementation of the `set` data structure.
 As we know,
 hash table's average search time is quite good, but in the worst case it will degraded to linear time.
 A balanced tree can guarantee a time complexity of $$O(n)$$.
 Generally speaking, the time cost of
 this method will be worse than $$O(m)$$, but it will be quite near.

 This algorithm is named Floyd Algorithm.
-A more detailed discussion of this algorithm will take place at secition **Floyd Algorithm** below.
+A more detailed discussion of this algorithm will take place at section **Floyd Algorithm** below.

 ### Pick an item from a list with unknown length